Carbon monoxide poisoning

 The information on this page has been adapted by NHS Wales from original content supplied by NHS Choices.

-The best way to protect against carbon monoxide poisoning is to be aware of the dangers and to identify appliances that could emit carbon monoxide gas.
+It's important to be aware of the dangers and identify any appliances in your house that could potentially leak carbon monoxide.

-Follow the guidelines below to protect yourself in your home and workplace.
+Follow the safety tips below to help protect yourself at home and in the workplace:

 - Never use ovens or gas ranges to heat your home.